Oslo's largest island full of adventure

-Hovedøya is located in the Oslo Fjord and is the closest island to the city centre.
-It boasts a fantastic beach, large field, hiking trails, and cafe.
+Hovedøya, the closest island to downtown Oslo, boasts a fantastic beach, large activity field, hiking trails, and cafe.
 In the middle of the island, there are ruins of a Cistercian monastery from 1147.
 Just jump on a ferry from the Aker Brygge pier and start exploring.